 - Clean and dry your arm before putting on the device. - Avoid wearing sunscreen, lotion, and insect repellent under the device. - Avoid scratching the heart rate sensor on the back of the device. - Wear the device above your wrist bone.
 The device should be snug but comfortable. - Wait until the ♥ icon is solid before starting your activity. - Warm up for 5 to 10 minutes and get a heart rate reading before starting your activity.

 NOTE: In cold environments, warm up indoors.

-- Rinse the device with fresh water after each workout. - · While exercising, use a silicone band.
+Rinse the device with fresh water after each workout.

 Viewing the Heart Rate Widget

 1 From the watch face, press UP or DOWN to view the heart rate widget.